ggayan/Twitter/README.md

 - [X] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: